tidyverse/tidyverse.org/content/blog/tune-1-2-0/index.md

 ## Compute new metrics without re-fitting

-We also added a new function, [`compute_metrics()`](https://tune.tidymodels.org/reference/compute_metrics.html), that allows for calculating metric values for metrics that were not used when evaluating against resamples.
+We've also added a new function, [`compute_metrics()`](https://tune.tidymodels.org/reference/compute_metrics.html), that allows for calculating metrics that were not used when evaluating against resamples.
 For example, consider our `xgb_res` object.
 Since we didn't supply any metrics to evaluate, and this model is a regression model, tidymodels selected Root Mean Squared Error and R-Squared as defaults:

 <div class="highlight">